CSE237SP2022/project-julia_abby_sonia/README.md

 ## Current Implementation
 Currently, running both the Student and Roster classes is successful, with both the JUnit Test packages passing.
+Note on one bug in Professor class - in optionSix() method, the new class name is displayed, however the method is not intaking the class name and switching the roster itself.